wpc062/online-question-depot/README.md

   * Run `make` to test the code.

-  * Run: `DBCREDENTIALSTR=sqlite:///:memory: PYTHONPATH=lib python app-controller test-server`
+  * Run: `DBCREDENTIALSTR=sqlite:///:memory: python app-controller.py test-server`

   * Go to http://127.0.0.1:8080/ to test your application.